sid-1207/js-video-calling/README.md

         callClient.addEventListener(incomingCallListener);
     }

-##Incoming Call and Current Call Listeners
+##Incoming call and current call listeners

 To listen for incoming calls: